rebelsky/sams-assorted-musings-reflections/bad-software-2018-03-04.md

 Then it waits two minutes, about long enough for the projector to actually start up, and then puts up a new modal dialog that says something like "Wait for the projector to start".
-So what used to be two button clicks has now ended up being four button clicks.
+So what used to be two button clicks has now ended up being four button clicks [4].
 And for no clear purpose.

 It that's not enough, not all of the dialogs are even correct.
 You may recall that I said that they switched from VGA to HDMI.
 So what happens